Things to Do at Central Market (Grand Marché)

 Suggested Duration

-2-4 hours for a comprehensive visit, though you could easily spend a full day exploring all sections and engaging with vendors.
+Plan for 2-4 hours if you want to explore thoroughly, though you could easily spend a full day here

 Getting There